-The basic compensation philosophy of the Company and Compensation Committee is to provide the opportunity for outstanding compensation awards when superior performance is demonstrated.
+The basic compensation philosophy of the Company and its Compensation Committee is to provide the opportunity for outstanding compensation when superior performance is demonstrated.
 This pay-for-performance philosophy is reflected in each aspect of the compensation package for executive officers and management team members.
-All components of compensation for executive officers and key management are reviewed periodically to ensure consistency with the company's compensation philosophy and competitive market practices.
+All components of compensation for executive officers and key management are reviewed periodically to ensure consistency with the Company's compensation philosophy and competitive market practices.
 The Committee uses the following basic principles in the design and administration of our executive compensation program:

-- Competitiveness Our compensation programs are designed to ensure the Company can attract, motivate and retain the talent needed to lead and grow the business.
-Targets for base salary, short-term and long-term compensation are generally based on median (50th percentile) market levels. - Support Business Objectives, Strategy and Values Ultimately our compensation program is designed to drive the achievement of annual business objectives, support the creation of long-term value for stockholders, and promote and encourage behavior consistent with Company core values and guiding principles. - Pay for Performance While we establish Target levels of performance at median or 50th percentile market levels, our plans provide the opportunity for significantly greater rewards for outstanding performance.
-At the same time, performance that does not meet expectations is not rewarded. - Individual Performance In addition to objective Company, Business Unit and Operating Unit financial measures, our programs emphasize individual performance and the achievement of personal objectives. - Integrated Approach We look at compensation in total and strive to achieve an appropriate balance of immediate, short-term and long-term compensation components, with the ultimate goal of aligning executive compensation with long-term stockholder value.
+- Competitiveness-Our compensation programs are designed to ensure the Company can attract, motivate and retain the talent needed to lead and grow the business.
+Targets for base salary, short-term and long-term compensation are generally based on median ("50th percentile") market levels. - Support Business Objectives, Strategy and Values-Ultimately our compensation program is designed to drive the achievement of annual business objectives, support the creation of long-term value for our stockholders, and promote and encourage behavior consistent with the Company's core values and guiding principles. - Pay for Performance-While we establish target pay levels at median or "50th percentile" market levels with target level performance, our plans provide the opportunity for significantly greater rewards for outstanding performance.
+At the same time, performance that does not meet expectations is not rewarded. - Individual Performance-In addition to objective company-wide, business unit and operating unit financial measures, our programs emphasize individual performance and the achievement of personal objectives. - Integrated Approach-We look at compensation in total and strive to achieve an appropriate balance of immediate, short-term and long-term compensation components, with the ultimate goal of aligning executive compensation with long-term stockholder value.